Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     0x2      Set write and invalidate bit in PCI command register.
     ===      =====================================================

-Use 'pcifix:3' in order to allow the driver to fix both PCI features.
+Use 'pcifix:3' in order to allow the woke driver to fix both PCI features.

 These options only apply to new SYMBIOS chips 810A, 825A, 860, 875
 and 895 and are only supported for Pentium and 486 class processors.
 Recent SYMBIOS 53C8XX scsi processors are able to use PCI read multiple and PCI write and invalidate commands.
-These features require the cache line size register to be properly set in the PCI configuration space of the chips.
-On the other hand, chips will use PCI write and invalidate commands only if the corresponding bit is set to 1 in the PCI command register.
+These features require the cache line size register to be properly set in the woke PCI configuration space of the woke chips.
+On the woke other hand, chips will use PCI write and invalidate commands only if the woke corresponding bit is set to 1 in the PCI command register.

-Not all PCI bioses set the PCI cache line register and the PCI write and invalidate bit in the PCI configuration space of 53C8XX chips.
+Not all PCI bioses set the woke PCI cache line register and the woke PCI write and invalidate bit in the woke PCI configuration space of 53C8XX chips.
 Optimized PCI accesses may be broken for some PCI/memory controllers or make problems with some PCI boards.